 As an employee, work is a significant part of your identity.
-Difficulties at work, including the threat or loss of employment, can raise legal, practical, financial, and emotional consequences.
+Difficulties at work, including the loss of your employment, can raise legal, practical, financial, and emotional consequences.

-Our team of bilingual employment lawyers are here to listen and provide competent, timely, and cost-effective advice and representation.
+Our team of bilingual employment lawyers is here to listen and provide competent, timely, and cost-effective advice and representation.

 We provide advice and representation on a full range of employment law issues, including:

 - Wrongful dismissal – An employment lawyer can help you determine your entitlements and next steps when you’ve been dismissed.
 We will review your circumstances, discuss your rights and legal options, and can assist you in obtaining any severance pay, termination pay, or common law pay in lieu of reasonable notice to which you may be entitled.
 Learn more about Wrongful Dismissal.